delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Look Up Jail Records in Delaware?

-Jail history, arrest records, and criminal history information is documented and managed by different state bodies.
-Arrest records are obtainable by visiting the sheriff’s department in the county where the arrest occurred.
+Jail history, arrest records, and criminal history information are documented and managed by different state bodies.
+Arrest records may be obtained by visiting the sheriff’s department in the county where the arrest occurred.

 Criminal records entail information pertaining to an offender’s history, the charges, gender, name, and physical description.
 It also contains incarceration and conviction files.
 The Delaware State Police preserves criminal history documents.
-Interested persons can run criminal background check by providing;
+Interested persons may run a criminal background check by providing:

 The fee for accessing Delaware criminal history files is $52.
 This amount is payable in cash, checks, money order, credit or debit cards.